Begonia ’Sophie Cecile’

 I bought my Begonia ‘Sophia’ from Wagler’s Greenhouse on July 1, 2017.
 They buy their Begonias from North Carolina Farms and we looked in the catalog to find the name.
 According to information online, Begonia ’Sophia’ is an unregistered name, but the true registered name is Begonia ’Sophie Cecile’.
 It was hybridized by Belva Kusler in 1961…

 The leaves of this Begonia are HUGE!
-They aren’t as dark as ‘Fannie Moser’ and the leaves are kinda sorta streaked with silvery-white instead of spotted.
+The leaves are a dark green kinda sorta streaked with silvery-white instead of spotted.
 The leaves also have maroon undersides.